Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Model Architecture and Implementation Details for training the Diffusion models used in the single cell experiments

 \paragraph{Layer specification} For completeness, Table~\ref{tab:tabular_arch} lists the exact layers and tensor shapes ($B$ denotes batch size).

 \paragraph{Practical notes} We normalize $t$ to $[0,1]$ prior to sinusoidal embedding, use $\mathrm{SiLU}$ activations throughout, BatchNorm1d within blocks, and default PyTorch initializations.

 \paragraph{Implementation setup} We implemented all experiments in Python.
-Neural network training was performed in PyTorch~\citep{paszke2019PyTorchImperativeStyle} on GPU-accelerated hardware, using a mix of AWS \texttt{g4dn.xlarge} EC2 instances and a dedicated Ubuntu server with an NVIDIA GeForce GTX~1070 (8GB RAM).
+Neural network training was performed in PyTorch~\citep{paszke2019PyTorchImperativeStyle} on GPU-accelerated hardware, using a mix of AWS \texttt{g4dn.xlarge} EC2 instances and a dedicated Ubuntu server with an NVIDIA RTX PRO 6000 GPU.
+Our whole code is available online at